One of the questions I get asked most as the social media manager here at Buffer is:

 Planning ahead and scheduling content is another high-impact task that makes a world of difference for your brand.
 We’ve often found that our posts perform best early in the morning, in the evenings, and on weekends — so choosing a social media management platform that allows you to post even when you’re not online can make your life a whole lot easier and improve your results.

 I’m always amazed over the awesome things that I find when I have my ear to the ground – searching and listening for conversations around Buffer and similar terms.
 There are so many opportunities for marketers and brands to proactively seek out and build relationships with potential customers in your community.
-But choosing the right listening tool is crucial for finding relevant terms and conversations in your industry.

 Once your posts are scheduled and sent out to social media it’s time to analyze their performance.
 How many clicks did they receive?
 How many likes, comments, and shares?
 How did it impact the bottom line?
 Then, taking a step further, how can you use those stats to help make informed decisions in the future.
 That’s where great social media managers thrive!